 Book Press Release Template

-When writing a book press release, it is vital to follow the accepted press release structure and format.
+When writing a book press release, it is vital to follow the accepted press release structure and format just as you would with any other type of press release.
 Media outlets, journalists and search engines will all expect to see this specific format so that they can find important information quickly.

 To ensure you get it right from start to finish, we’ve created a template to walk you through the essential elements and format.
 This book press release templates includes a layout to follow and instructions for the headline and subheadline, along with information regarding what should go in each section of your book press release.